 How is college planning being done at Northern?

+In addition to group lessons, students will receive individual sessions with a college counselor.
 Experienced counselors will seamlessly integrate Northern’s academic and extracurricular programs with their unique planning process, which utilizes social and corporate resources.

 What can parents learn from college planning?